stumpapp/stump/README.md

 Stump is a free and open source comics server with OPDS support, **heavily** inspired by [Komga](https://github.com/gotson/komga), created with Rust, [Rocket](https://github.com/SergioBenitez/Rocket), [Prisma](https://github.com/Brendonovich/prisma-client-rust) and React.

 I love Komga and use it at home, and I thought it would be cool to learn what goes into making something like this myself.
-I opted to develop this in Rust to hopefully, at the end of all this, create something just as if not almost as convenient but with a smaller footprint. _I also just want to practice Rust!_
+I opted to develop this in Rust to hopefully, at the end of all this, create something just as if not almost as convenient but with a smaller footprint. _I also just want an excuse to practice Rust!_

 ## Roadmap